-At Upper Key Stage 2, they should encounter ideas that are more abstract and begin to recognise how these ideas help them to understand and predict how the world operates.
+At Upper Key Stage 2, they should encounter more abstract ideas and begin to recognise how these ideas help them to understand and predict how the world operates.
 They should also begin to recognise that scientific ideas change and develop over time.
-They should select the most appropriate ways to answer science questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, carrying out fair tests and finding things out using a wide range of secondary sources of information.
+They should select the most appropriate ways to answer Science questions using different types of scientific enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, carrying out fair tests and finding things out using a wide range of secondary sources of information.
 Pupils should draw conclusions based on their data and observations, use evidence to justify their ideas, and use their scientific knowledge and understanding to explain their findings.
 'Working and thinking scientifically' must always be taught through and clearly related to substantive science content in the programme of study.

 Pupils should read, spell and pronounce scientific vocabulary correctly.
-In Key Stage 2 teachers plan science lessons across the year which are equivalent to 2 hours of science per week.
+Key Stage 2 plan for 2 hours of science per week.

-Medium and long-term plans are based on the science National Curriculum.
+Medium and long term plans are based on the new science curriculum (2014).
 Plans are evaluated and this is used to inform future learning and teaching.
-Planning is in line with the school's planning policy.
-Scientific study is combined with work in other subject areas where possible.
-(Cross-curricular links.)
+Planning is in line with the school planning policy.
+We combine scientific study with work in other subject areas where possible.
+(Crosscurricular links.)